apify/apify-docs/sources/platform/integrations/llama.md

 ## How to integrate Apify with LlamaIndex?

-These two components that you can integrate with LlamaIndex:
+You can integrate Apify dataset or Apify Actor with LlamaIndex.

-* Apify dataset
-* Apify Actor

-This example focuses on integrating Apify with LlamaIndex using the Apify Actor.

 Before we start with the integration, we need to install all dependencies: